-Because this type of yoga is practiced in hot temperatures, it causes your pulse rate to rise which in turn causes your body to work harder helping you to burn off unwanted fat and calories.
+Due to this type of yoga being practiced in a hot room, it causes your pulse rate to rise.
+This in turn causes your body to work harder helping you to burn off unwanted fat and calories.

 Another great benefit of hot yoga is that it can help to improve your immune system.
 It does this by raising your body’s core temperature.
-As your body temperature increases so does the amount of white blood cells being produced which helps boost your immune system, produce more antibodies, and kill off unwanted viruses and bacteria.
+As your body temperature increases so does the number of white blood cells being produced.
+This helps to boost your immune system, produce more antibodies, and kill off unwanted viruses and bacteria.

-During your hot yoga sessions, make sure that you drink plenty of water before, during, and after class so that you do not become dehydrated and so that your skin will produce more sweat.
-Before taking a hot yoga session, you should refrain from eating at least two hours before the class starts to help prevent nausea.
+During your hot yoga sessions, make sure that you drink plenty of water before, during, and after class.
+This is to keep you from becoming dehydrated and so that your skin will produce more sweat.
+Before taking a hot yoga session, you should refrain from eating at least 2 hours before the class starts to help prevent nausea.

 Hot yoga isn’t for everyone, as a matter of fact very few people take to it immediately.
 It can often take 2 to 3 classes before you begin to truly enjoy the experience.
-When you take a hot yoga class be prepared to sweat a lot, be extremely thirsty during most of the class and to experience muscle pain in a new way.
+When you take a hot yoga class be prepared to sweat a lot!
+Because of this, you can become extremely thirsty and you may experience muscle pain in a new way.

 Beginners will often become lightheaded and experience dizziness until they get used to the extreme temperatures.
 However, it’s amazing benefits can make the experience well worth the effort.